 Several countries in the Global South are retaining control over a large portion of this market, and they will continue doing so in the future.
 The importance of blockchain for these countries is reflected by the mushrooming of several international initiatives among developing countries, commonly referred to as South-South cooperation.
 In August 2018, five major banking institutions from the emerging economies of Brazil, Russia, India, China and South Africa, aka the BRICS, signed a Memorandum of Understanding (MoU) on the development of distributed ledger technology (DLT).
 Today, the agreement allows these development banks to study the applications of innovative technologies in infrastructure finance and bank products optimization.

 And if you thought that this was surprising, there is actually much more.
 To expand the potential of blockchain beyond the banking and financial sectors, other initiatives were put forward by other international actors.

-In September 2018, the Blockchain Charity Foundation (BCF), a non-profit organization dedicated to blockchain-enabled philanthropy, and the United Nations Development Programme (UNDP), announced a partnership.
-The collaboration seeks to to support the application of blockchain technology for social good.
+In September 2018, the Blockchain Charity Foundation (BCF), a non-profit organization dedicated to blockchain-enabled philanthropy, and the United Nations Development Program (UNDP), announced a partnership.
+The collaboration seeks to support the application of blockchain technology for social good.

 In the Global South, blockchain has the potential to change the lives of people in numerous ways, from establishing more trustworthy public registration systems to boosting substantial South-South international cooperations.
 Considering the current trends, blockchain is likely to find its applications in the Global South as much as in the Global North, but probably with higher transformative effects.